Metering

 The Structured Query Language

-Zenskar stores all the data in databases.
+Zenskar stores all the data in the form of RDBMS tables.
 Therefore, the power of the Structured Query Language (SQL) must be employed to derive and\or retrieve aggregates from the databases.
 If the source data is raw metrics, SQL queries must be written to derive and retrieve specific aggregates for calculations.
 However, if the source data is aggregates, SQL queries must only retrieve specific aggregates for calculations.

 Fig. 8: Deriving aggregates from raw metrics by applying necessary filters